 Beyond email, mobile workers will need to view, upload and download documents and other forms of data.
 Web- or cloud-based services such as Office 365, SharePoint and Dropbox allow businesses to share and synchronise files easily and at minimal cost — sometimes even free.

 IT software licences can be expensive, but may prove cheaper over time than buying, renting and maintaining actual server space.
-For example, Office 365 costs around £4 per user per month.
+For example, Office 365 costs a little over £3 per user per month.

 Like all cloud services, the point is to enable employees to access data without high infrastructure costs for the firm.
 Businesses can save money or invest in other areas rather than spend vast sums buying, renting and maintaining servers.